-Depreciation and amortization increased \$5.5 million in the first quarter of 2017 as compared to the first quarter of 2016.
-As a percent of revenue, our depreciation and amortization expense increased 40 basis points to 6.7% as compared to the same period last year.
-The increase in depreciation and amortization was due primarily to the assets acquired as part of our 2016 capital expenditure program.
-We believe depreciation will continue to increase in future periods as we execute upon our 2017 capital expenditure program.
+Depreciation and amortization increased \$4.0 million and \$9.5 million in the second quarter and first six months of 2017, respectively, as compared to the same prior-year periods due primarily to the assets acquired as part of our 2016 and 2017 capital expenditure plans.
+We believe depreciation will continue to increase in future periods as we execute upon the remainder of our 2017 capital expenditure program.
 While our investments in real estate, equipment and technology can increase our costs in the short-term, we believe these investments are necessary to support our continued growth and strategic initiatives.

-Our effective tax rate in the first quarter of 2017 was 38.6% as compared to 38.4% in the first quarter of 2016.
+Our effective tax rate for both the second quarter and first half of 2017 was 38.6% as compared to 38.4% for each of the same prior-year periods.
 Our effective tax rate generally exceeds the federal statutory rate of 35% due to the impact of state taxes, and to a lesser extent, certain other non-deductible items.